R E P O R T S

 - Letter of Appreciation, Central Library, Ben Franklin Place, 1999

-List of scholarships of the Polish-Canadian Women's Federation, Branch No 8 Ottawa
+List of students receiving scholarships from Polish Canadian Women's Federation, Branch #8, Ottawa since 1981.